sgillen/fractal_mesh/README.md

-# Shrinking Fractional Dimensions With Reinforcement Learning
+# Mesh Based Analysis of Low Fractal Dimension Reinforcement Learning Policies

-This repo contains code to accompany the CORL 2020 paper: Explicitly Encouraging Low Fractional Dimensional Trajectories Via Reinforcement Learning.
+This repo contains code to accompany the paper: Mesh Based Analysis of Low Fractal Dimension Reinforcement Learning Policies, submitted to ICRA 2021.
 The root directory contains the original manuscript as a pdf, a short video, and the source code to replicate the results found in the paper.

-The source code most notably contains a modified implementation of Augmented Random Search which modifies rewards obtained from reinforcement learning environments in order to explicitly encourage agents to find policies which induce trajectories with a small fractional dimension.
-There are also notebooks which analyze the resulting policies.
+The paper builds off previous results found here: https://github.com/sgillen/fractal_rl